CVI-SZU/CLIMS/previous_version/README.md

 ## Dataset
 ### PASCAL VOC2012
-You will need to download the images (JPEG format) in PASCAL VOC2012 dataset at here.
+You will need to download the images (JPEG format) in PASCAL VOC2012 dataset.
 Make sure your `data/VOC2012 folder` is structured as follows:
 ```
 ├── VOC2012/
 |   ├── Annotations